How To Deal With Friends Who Do Not Respect You?

 5. Be grateful.
 Let your friends know how much you appreciate them.
 A simple “thank you” can go a long way.

-Whatever you do, please do not ignore the issue.
+Whatever you do, please do not ignore the issue of a friend who is always being rude.
 It creates a bad example for your future self.

 “Other people’s opinion of you does not have to become your reality.”